CowHub/cowhub-web-frontend/README.md

 npm run dev
 ```

-Opening the `index.html` file available in public will now render the application.
+Opening the [root](http://localhost:10204/) will now render the application.